Do the planets cause the sunspot cycles?: Results

-We detect six pure sine signals in the predictive data (Table \ref{TableCompare}: Column 1).
-The best predictability is achieved for five signals (Fig. \ref{FigRmonthlyTwo}a: smallest $z'$).
+The smallest predicted test statistic $z_{\mathrm{pred}}$ (Equation \ref{EqPredz}) value is achieved for the five pure sines \M=5 model (Fig. \ref{FigRmonthly2000Sine}a).
 Predictability is better for one signal than for two signals.
-Then, it improves for three, four and five signals.
-For more than five signals, predictability becomes worse.
-Furthermore, the seven and eight signal models are unstable (Table \ref{TableRmonthly2000K410R14}: ``$\UM$'' models \M=7 and 8).
-We compute also these unstable models to verify, if predictability stops improving due to instability.
-Criterion C1 is fulfilled.
+Then, this $z_{\mathrm{pred}}$ predictability improves for three, four and five signals.
+This $z_{\mathrm{pred}}$ improvement trend indicates that these five first signals are deterministic, not stochastic.
+Six signals give nearly the same predictability.
+For more than six signals, predictability becomes worse.
+Furthermore, the seven and eight signal models are unstable (\Supplementary Table \ref{TableRmonthly2000K410R14}: ``$\UM$'' models \M=7 and 8).
+We compute $z_{\mathrm{pred}}$ values also for these unstable models, just to verify, if predictability stops improving due to instability.

+For the predictive \RmonthlyTwo ~data sample, the five signal prediction after 2000 succeeds quite well until a clear deviation from the data occurs in the year 2013 (Fig. \ref{FigRmonthly2000Sine}b).
+Most of the blue dots denoting the the predictive model residuals are within the horizontal cyan dash dotted lines of ISES limit (Equation \ref{EqISES}).

-The five signal prediction after 2000 succeeds quite well until 2013 (Fig. \ref{FigRmonthlyTwo}b).
-We can reproduce the Dalton minimum because it is inside the predictive data.
-The end of the Maunder minimum is also reproduced, but not the entire Maunder minimum era (Fig. \ref{FigRmonthlyTwo}c).
+The five pure sines model can reproduce the Dalton minimum because it is inside the predictive data (Fig. \ref{FigRmonthly2000Sine}c).
+There is a dip at the end of the Maunder minimum, but the prediction for the duration of the Maunder minimum fails.

-The two best predictive data periods are $11.0324\pm0.0048$ and $9.9842\pm 0.0075$ years (Table \ref{TableCompare}: Column 1).
-Within their error limits, these values are nearly equal to 11 and 10 orbits of the Earth around the Sun.
-The third best $11.846\pm0.012$ years period is equal to the orbital period of Jupiter ($P_{\mathrm{J}}=11.86$ years).
-Criterion C2 is fulfilled.

-The five strongest predictive data signals are also the strongest signals in the combined data (Table \ref{TableCompare}, Columns 1 and 3).
-The two strongest $11.0033\pm0.0064$ and $10.0001\pm0.0081$ year signals for the combined data are exactly equal to 11 and 10 years.
-The third strongest combined data $11.807\pm0.012$ year period is close to Jupiter's period.
-The fourth and the fifth strongest signals are not planetary signals.
-Criterion C3 is also fulfilled.

-The combined data \RmonthlyOne ~sample $g''_{\mathrm{mean}}$ (Eq. \ref{EqPredMean}) predictions for the past activity minima are not convincing (Fig. \ref{FigRmonthlyOne}a).
-Only the blue and yellow circles denoting Sporer and Oort minima are below the black horizontal dotted line denoting the mean level all sunspot numbers.
-Criterion C4 is not fulfilled.

-The combined data prediction for pure sines indicates that the long-term mean solar activity level has just started to increase (Fig. \ref{FigRmonthlyOne}b: green curve).
-The long-term past and future predictions are shown in Fig. \ref{FigRmonthlyOne}c.
+The DCM pure sine model analysis results for \RmonthlyOne ~are given in \Supplementary Table \ref{TableRmonthlyK410R14}.
+This all data sample gives the predicted mean level $m_{\mathrm{pred}}$ (Equation \ref{EqPredMean}) values for the past activity minima.
+These predictions are not convincing (Fig. \ref{FigRmonthly2000Sine}d).
+Only the blue and yellow circles denoting Sporer and Oort minima are below the black horizontal dotted line denoting the mean level $m=81.6$ of all sunspot numbers. \RmonthlyOne ~sample pure sines prediction indicates that the current prolonged low solar activity level has just ended (Fig. \ref{FigRmonthly2000Sine}e: green curve).
+The long-term past and future predictions are shown in Fig. \ref{FigRmonthly2000Sine}f.